 No method of detecting breast cancer is 100 percent certain, but data shows that most cancers are detected earlier when patients undergo an annual mammogram after age 40.

 At the Falk Breast health Center at Crouse Hospital, we use the most advanced 3D digital mammography, which pairs modern electronic and computer technology with traditional X-ray mammography methods.
-3D digital mammography (also called Tomosynthesis) provides more accurate images, reduces radiation exposure and results in fewer false positives than traditional X-ray mammography.
+Tomosynthesis, or 3D digital mammography, provides more accurate images, reduces radiation exposure and results in fewer false positives than traditional X-ray mammography.
 Digital mammography has been shown to be especially effective in detecting abnormalities in young women and those with dense breast tissue.

 Patients with no symptoms will receive a screening mammography procedure.
 Those with breast lumps or other concerns will have a diagnostic mammogram, which may include specialized views and, at times, an ultrasound of the breast.
 Because images are processed digitally, they can be viewed, optimized and stored on a computer for easy access by your physician or hospital staff at any time.